ddev/ddev/docs/content/users/install/performance.md

     ### Caveats about Mutagen Integration

-    Most people have an excellent experience with Mutagen, but it's good to understand how it works anad what the trade-offs are:
+    Most people have an excellent experience with Mutagen, but it's good to understand how it works and what the trade-offs are:

     * **Not for every project**: Mutagen is not the right choice for every project.
 If filesystem consistency is your highest priority (as opposed to performance) then there are reasons to be cautious, although people have had excellent experiences: there haven't been major issues reported, but two-way sync is a very difficult computational problem, and problems may surface.
     * **Only one mutagen version on machine please**: DDEV installs its own mutagen. **You do not need to install mutagen.** Multiple mutagen versions can't coexist on one machine, so please stop any running mutagen.
 On macOS, `killall mutagen`.
 If you absolutely have to have mutagen installed via homebrew or another technique (for another project) make sure it's the same version as you get with `ddev version`.